aws/karpenter-provider-aws/docs/DEVELOPER_GUIDE.md

 ### Developer Loop

 * Make sure dependencies are installed
-    * Run `make generate` to make sure yaml manifests are generated
+    * Run `make codegen` to make sure yaml manifests are generated
     * Run `make toolchain` to install cli tools for building and testing the project
 * You will need a personal development image repository (e.g. ECR)
     * Make sure you have valid credentials to your development repository.